ChanJoon/exploration-algorithms/README.md

   + GLocal - A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments Under Severe Odometry Drift
   + OIPP - An Efficient Sampling-Based Method for Online Informative Path Planning in Unknown Environments
   + PredRecon - PredRecon: A Prediction-boosted Planning Framework for Fast and High-quality Autonomous Aerial Reconstruction
+  - ERRT - A Tree-based Next-best-trajectory Method for 3D UAV Exploration

 <br>